NikolasRR/project14-MAGICSPORTS-front/README.md

 ## 🧐 About <a name = "about"></a>

 This project was built on one week and encrease my consepts about javascript enviroment, using ReactJS, and NodeJS to create one web app completly.
-This frontend simulate one web app that user can create one account and register acount transactions.You can clone and run the project on your machine but backend is required <a href="https://github.com/raferdev/mywallet-back">(link)</a>.
+This frontend simulate one e-commerce.
+User can see all products without account, and can register youself if want to save your list on shopping cart. <a href="https://github.com/raferdev/mywallet-back">(backend)</a>.

 ---